 Regular or conventional gas boiler

-Regular boilers are the oldest type of heating system and go by many names: conventional, heat-only, open-vent and traditional.
+Conventional boilerswork by heating water that circulates around the central heating system and go by many names: regular, heat-only, open-vent and traditional.

 While they may be the oldest boiler type, the technology has advanced over the years to make regular boilers more efficient and reliable than ever.